Why Senior Dog Photos Matter More Than Ever

 Documenting this stage is sacred.

-When sessions move at their speed:
+When sessions move at their speed stress stays low, expressions soften, and authenticity deepens.

 The final gallery wasn’t about tricks or action shots.